Rosa Tamarkina: Early life and education

+Career

 Tamarkina started appearing in public at the age of 13, astounding listeners and critics with the maturity of her interpretation, temperament and virtuosity.
 From 1933, she developed her concert career within Russia.
 Her first recordings were released in 1935: Liszt's Rigoletto Paraphrase and Hungarian Rhapsody No. 10.
 Its successful beginning was noted in Pravda: “…an absolutely unforgettable impression is left by the play of fourteen-year-old pianist Rosa Tamarkina, student of Professor Goldenweiser.
 Rhapsody No. 10 in her interpretation is a musical event…” Regardless of whether she would play Bach, Mozart, Beethoven, Tchaikovsky, Scriabin, Rachmaninoff or especially Chopin, her grasp of the work was apt, full of noble simplicity, charm and natural poetry.

-In December 1936 Tamarkina became the winner of the Second Soviet Union Competition of Musicians.
+In December 1936, Tamarkina became the winner of the Second Soviet Union Competition of Musicians.
 She was selected as the youngest member of the Soviet team to compete in the III International Chopin Piano Competition, held in Warsaw in 21 February – 12 March 1937.
 Tamarkina took part in the Chopin Competition at the age of 16.
 Already after Stage 1 it was clear that she was in the running for a prize.
 Eventually the jury, composed of renowned pianists such as Emil von Sauer, Wilhelm Backhaus, Heinrich Neuhaus, Józef Turczyński, Józef Śmidowicz and Jerzy Żurawlew, awarded her second prize.